 The Arkansas Academic Challenge (Lottery) Scholarship program provides annual grants to students who meet specified criteria related to academic performance in high school, and coursework completed in high school.
-These scholarships amount to between \$1,000 and \$5,000 per year, depending upon the student's year in school.
-Applications are available online at www.adhe.edu and must be submitted by June 15.
+These scholarships amount to between \$1,000 and

+\$5,000 per year, depending upon the student's year in school.
+Applications are available online at www.adhe.edu and must be submitted by July 1.
 Students receiving funds through this program must maintain specified credit hour and grade point average requirements to retain their eligibility.

 As of July 1, 2019, students selected as National Merit Finalists or students with a composite ACT score of 32 or higher or an SAT of 1410 or higher may be eligible for the Governor's Distinguished Scholarship.
-For prospective Lyon students applying for funds for the 2017-18 academic year, this scholarship currently provides an annual stipend in the amount of \$10,000.
+This scholarship currently provides an annual stipend in the amount of \$10,000.
 The deadline for this program is February 1 of each year.